TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookies.rst

 .. note::

-   On encountering an invalid cookie, :exc:`CookieError` is raised, so if your cookie data comes from a browser you should always prepare for invalid data and catch :exc:`CookieError` on parsing.
+   On encountering an invalid cookie, :exc:`CookieError` is raised, so if your cookie data comes kutoka a browser you should always prepare for invalid data and catch :exc:`CookieError` on parsing.